roszakc/roszakc.me/docs/projectHub.md

 ### &#8594; SURLY Database

-SURLY (Single User Relational) database was a pair programming project created in Java to the [SURLY specification sheet](./assets/pdf/SURLY-Specification.pdf).
+SURLY (Single User Relational) database was a pair programming project created in Java to the <a href="/assets/pdf/SURLY-Specification.pdf" target="_blank" rel="noopener noreferrer">SURLY specification sheet</a>.
 We created a heap based database that could be moduarlly expanded and supported SQL commands at its core.

 See the project on [GitHub](https://github.com/roszakc/ClassProjectCodeExamples/tree/master/DatabaseSURLYProject)!